-- → Cadastral and planning mapping showing property boundaries, roads, land zoning, and planning specifications; - → Topographic mapping, showing contours and position of surface water bodies; - $\rightarrow$ Aerial photography; - → Geological mapping and data; - $\rightarrow$ Soil mapping, soil landscapes and soil test data; - → Mapping of groundwater resources, including domestic and public supply bores including irrigation and livestock supply bores; - → Land use mapping showing current or previous land use, such as agriculture; - → Environmental constraints, such as flooding, bushfire, protected habitats and Water Supply Catchments; - → Location of services such as water, sewer, gas, electricity and stormwater; - $\rightarrow$ Plans or strategies relating to OWM in the area; and - $\rightarrow$ Climate data (rainfall and evaporation).
+- Cadastral and planning mapping showing property boundaries, roads, land zoning, and planning specifications. - Topographic mapping, showing contours and position of surface water bodies. - Aerial photography. - Geological mapping and data. - Soil mapping, soil landscapes and soil test data. - Mapping of groundwater resources, including domestic and public supply bores including irrigation and livestock supply bores. - Land use mapping showing current or previous land use, such as agriculture. - Environmental constraints, such as flooding, bushfire, protected habitats and Water Supply Catchments. - Location of services such as water, sewer, gas, electricity, telecommunications and stormwater. - Plans or strategies relating to OWM in the area. - Existing, approved and proposed development site plans. - Climate data (rainfall and evaporation).

 Collation of this data should enable a map to be drawn up which clearly shows the site location, property boundaries and the location of the site with respect to major surrounding development.
 The site should be located by street address, Lot and DP.
 In addition, the map should, where possible, show biogeographic constraints, rock outcrops, soil landscape, slope (contours), surface water bodies, location of bores, location of stormwater infrastructure, areas of poor drainage, sensitive vegetation and other environmental constraints.
-To this can be added the location of existing and proposed structures, other developments or improvements such as driveways and the necessary buffers to buildings, property boundaries and sensitive receptors.
-The map should clearly and accurately show the scale.
+To this can be added the location of existing and proposed structures, other existing or proposed developments or improvements such as driveways and the necessary buffers to buildings, property boundaries and sensitive receptors.
+The map should clearly and accurately show the scale and display a north arrow for orientation.